top of page

 How is the saline infusion sonography performed?

 Next, a speculum is introduced and a narrow catheter is placed in the vagina, through the cervix, and into the uterine cavity (this may cause mild cramping).
-Next, the sterile saline solution (salt water) will be slowly injected in the cavity to fill the uterus, helping to outline the uterine walls in the images.
+Next, the sterile saline solution will be slowly injected in the cavity to fill the uterus, helping to outline the uterine walls in the images.

 These images will assist in establishing a treatment and management plan for a patient's specific condition.